 1996: The NHL Board of Governors approves the sale of the Winnipeg Jets.
 The move officially clears the way for the franchise to move to Phoenix in time for the 1996-97 season.

-2000: Rookie goaltender Evgeni Nabokov gets a shutout in his first NHL start, making 39 saves when the San Jose Sharks and Colorado Avalanche play to a 0-0 tie at Pepsi Center.
-At the other end of the ice, Colorado goaltender Patrick Roy made 15 saves for his 47th NHL shutout.
+2000: Rookie goalie Evgeni Nabokov gets a shutout in his first NHL start, making 39 saves when the San Jose Sharks and Colorado Avalanche play to a 0-0 tie at Pepsi Center.
+At the other end of the ice, Colorado goalie Patrick Roy makes 15 saves for his 47th NHL shutout.

-2006: Luc Robitaille has a hat trick and passes Marcel Dionne for the most goals in Los Angeles Kings history in an 8-6 victory against the Atlanta Thrashers at Staples Center.
+2006: Luc Robitaille passes Marcel Dionne for the most goals in Los Angeles Kings history when he scores three times in an 8-6 victory against the Atlanta Thrashers at Staples Center.
 Robitaille scores once in the first period and twice in the third; the three goals give him 551 with the Kings, one more than Dionne.